ai4ed/MCD/README.md

 # Multi-turn Classroom Dialogue Dataset (MCD)

-We publish the Multi-turn Classroom Dialogue Dataset (MCD) for assessing student performance from One-on-one conversations.
+We publish the Multi-turn Classroom Dialogue Dataset (MCD) and codes for assessing student performance from One-on-one conversations.
 The dataset contains the raw teacher's and student's conversations in each example question.
 And also contain the data after preprocessing, which can be straight used to train models.

+## Dataset Details

 The datasets can download from [this url](https://drive.google.com/file/d/1dUHYLKoE09Y8D5I0v4x77m9zIJECaRhI/view?usp=share_link), after downloading the data put the data in `data` folder.
 The folder structure is following: